In this post, we’ll be describing what neuropathy is and the specific ways in which we provide neuropathy treatment in Pocatello.

 - Spinal Cord Stimulation – Similar to a pacemaker, a neural stimulator is a device that is surgically implanted under the skin (usually in the abdomen or upper buttocks).
 It delivers mild electrical impulses from the device to the spine over thin, insulated medical wires.
 These electrical impulses reach your brain before the pain signals, thus “overriding” them.

 - DRG Stimulation – Ganglions are bundles of nerves in the spine that send signals to the brain.
-DRG (Dorsal Root Ganglion) Stimulators consist of electrical leads and a pulse generator to permit focused electrical therapy to a specific area.
+Dorsal Root Ganglion (DRG) Stimulators consist of electrical leads and a pulse generator to permit focused electrical therapy to a specific area.
 DRG Stimulation includes a hand-held controller that can switch between stimulation settings.